0xbythesecond/ticket-lifecycle/README.md

 </p>

 <br />
-<p>Working the 'entire mobile online banking is down' ticket that has a default priority of Normal, we are going to update it to Emergency since this is a business impacting event.
+<p>Working the "entire mobile online banking is down" ticket that has a default priority of Normal, we are going to update it to Emergency since this is a business impacting event.
 Below reflects the selection of changing the priority and updating the notes.
 <p align="center">
 <img src="https://i.imgur.com/bKvZzmJ.png" height="80%" width="80%" alt="changing priority"/>
 </p>